antoinevinial/react-boilerplate/README.md

 ## SEO in React

 One of the tricky point in React when you're building a website is to have an efficient SEO.
 For the moment, our application doesn't have any `<meta>` tags or any pre-rendering features.
-If you pass our website like this inside an SEO tool, you will have a terrible final score.
+If you put our website like this inside an SEO tool, you will have a terrible final score.

 First of all, we need to add custom `<meta>` (title, description, og, etc..) for each our view.
 There is a very usefull package called [React Helmet](https://github.com/nfl/react-helmet) which manage all the changes inside the document head.
-As we added a specific view for each URL, it's now very easy to add a custom React Helmet inside each view
+As we added a specific view for each URL, it's now very easy to add a custom React Helmet block inside each view.

 ```javascript
 <Helmet>